Shrek the Third: Plot

-Hook and his pirates catch up to Shrek on Merlin's island.
-Shrek avoids capture, and Hook reveals Charming's takeover of Far Far Away.
-Shrek urges Artie to return to Worcestershire.
-Instead, Artie cons Merlin into using his magic to send them to Far Far Away.
-The spell causes Puss and Donkey to accidentally switch bodies.
-They find Pinocchio and learn that Charming plans to kill Shrek as part of a play.
-After breaking into the castle, they are caught and taken captive.
+Captain Hook and his pirates catch up to Shrek on Merlin's island, where Shrek avoids capture, and Hook reveals Charming's takeover of Far, Far Away.
+Shrek urges Artie to return to Worcestershire, so Artie tricks Merlin into using his magic to send them to Far Far Away.
+Although the spell works, it accidentally causes Puss and Donkey to switch bodies.
+They find Pinocchio and learn that Charming plans to kill Shrek as part of a play, but they are caught and taken captive after breaking into the castle.

-Charming prepares to kill Artie to retain the crown.
-To save Artie's life, Shrek lies, claiming that he was just using Artie to replace him as the next king.
-Charming believes Shrek and allows a disheartened Artie to leave.
-Donkey and Puss are imprisoned with Fiona and the ladies, where Fiona grows frustrated with their lack of initiative.
-Lillian smashes an opening in the stone wall of the prison with a headbutt.
-While the princesses launch a rescue mission for Shrek, Donkey and Puss free Gingy, Pinocchio, and the others along with Dragon and Donkey's children.
-Puss and Donkey mollify Artie by explaining that Shrek lied to save Artie's life.
+Charming prepares to kill Artie to retain the crown, but Shrek saves his life by admitting that he was just using Artie to replace him as the next king.
+Charming allows a disheartened Artie to leave.
+Donkey and Puss are imprisoned with Fiona, Lillian and the other princesses, where Fiona grows frustrated with their lack of initiative, but Lillian frees them all by headbutting an opening in the stone wall of the prison.
+While the princesses launch a rescue mission for Shrek, Donkey and Puss free Gingy, Pinocchio, and the others along with Dragon and Donkey's children, and then convince a leaving Artie that Shrek lied to save his life.

-Charming stages a showdown in a musical theater in front of the kingdom.
-Just as Charming is about to kill Shrek, Fiona, Puss, and Donkey, the princesses and other fairy tale characters confront the villains, but are quickly subdued.
-Artie shows up and gives a speech to the villains, convincing them that they can be accepted into society instead of being outcasts.
-The villains agree to give up their evil ways, while Charming refuses to listen and lunges at Artie with his sword.
-Shrek blocks the blow and it appears that he has been stabbed.
-Charming decrees himself the new king, but Shrek reveals that the sword missed and pushes Charming aside, while Dragon knocks the tower down onto Charming.
+Charming stages a showdown in a musical theater in front of the kingdom, and just as he is about to kill Shrek, Fiona, Puss, Donkey, the princesses and other fairy tale characters confront the villains, but they are quickly subdued.
+However, Artie shows up and gives a speech to the villains, convincing them that they can be accepted into society instead of being outcasts.
+Inspired by Artie's speech, the villains agree to give up their evil ways, while Charming refuses to listen and lunges at Artie with his sword.
+Shrek blocks the blow, and it appears that he has been stabbed.
+However, as Charming decrees himself the new king, Shrek reveals that Charming misaimed his sword and pushes him aside, while Dragon knocks the stage tower down onto Charming, killing him.

-Artie is crowned the new king.
-While the kingdom celebrates, Merlin reverts Puss and Donkey's body swap.
-Meanwhile, back at the swamp, Shrek and Fiona begin raising their new triplets, coping with parenthood with help from Donkey, Puss, Lillian, and Dragon.
+With Charming defeated, Artie is crowned the new king of Far, Far Away.
+While the kingdom celebrates, Merlin appears and reverts Puss and Donkey's body swap.
+Later, back at the swamp, Shrek and Fiona begin raising their new triplets, coping with parenthood with help from Donkey, Puss, Lillian, and Dragon.